I-Brain-BCI/ibrain_website/content/post/25-5-charlie-ibrain/index.md

 ---
-title: Dr. Charles Lieber was appointed as the founding director of i-BRAIN!
+title: Dr. Charles Lieber was appointed as the founding director of <em>i-BRAIN</em>!
 date: 2025-05-01
 ---